 Tourism problem in Dubrovnik

 I made the time old mistake of visiting Dubrovnik in the summer.
 The crowds were endless and the old town felt more of an amusement park than a historical center.
 The fault is not all on the tourists either.
 Tourism is the biggest industry in Croatia, especially in Dubrovnik.
 Cruise ships bring in thousands of people at once, and businesses take advantage by catering to them.
 After spending a few days here, it’s not difficult to see why it’s such a draw for visitors.
+But you can set yourselves apart by learning to speak Croatian.
+That’s sure to make a great impression on the locals.

 Our guide for the Walls tour told us UNESCO paid a visit to Dubrovnik a few years ago.
 The same UNESCO that helped the cit rebuild after the war by providing entirely new roofing for most of the buildings in the old town.
 Yes, the iconic orange stucco of the old town is in fact only 20 years old!
 UNESCO told the town of Dubrovnik that there were far too many tourists for the old town to sustain.
 They recommended no more than 8000 visitors a day.
 Cruise ships alone bring in almost 8,000 people a day in the summer months!
 Anyway, I’m sure it won’t be long before Dubrovnik follows suit with the popular Italian cities and does something to curb tourism.